NielsLiisberg/Python-FastAPI-demo/readme.md

 pull that directly from the IBM i yum repo - (as we speak - this might change)

 You have to:
-1) download the zip file where you get ACS
+1) Download the zip file where you get ACS
 2) Unpack the zip file
-3) move the *rpm* to the IBM i
+3) Move the *rpm* to the IBM i
 4) Finally *yum* the *rpm*.

 This is described much better here: